apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 11. Delete your `CordovaLib` directory, and copy the `CordovaLib` directory from the new project into your project's root directory.

 12. Add AssetsLibrary.framework as a resource to your project.
-(Go [here](https://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html) for instructions on how to do so.).
+(See [Apple's documentation](https://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html) for instructions on how to do so.).

 ## Upgrading 2.2.0 projects to 2.3.0 ##